6 Pros and 3 Cons of Ionic Development

 • We’ve used the following plugins without much effort: Share on Twitter, Clipboard, Select image/use camera, Crop image, Lock screen orientation, In-app browser, email editor, and Localization/Globalization.

-The other big advantage of Ionic is the speed of development.
+The other big advantage of Ionic Development is the speed.
 Since underneath the hood it’s based on Angular, you can run an Ionic project in a browser and see a preview of what your app will look like on a smartphone as you’re developing.
 You don’t have to deploy your project to a device or an emulator for a simple preview, which saves a lot of time when you’re making changes to the UI.
 And when you work on any features that need to be tested on a device (for example, taking a photo), you can build and deploy to a smartphone within minutes.
 For Android, you can deploy from the command line, and for iOS you will need to open the build output in Xcode.

 Hybrid vs Native apps